liangzheng816/OfficeDocs-SharePoint/migration/sp-teams-sites-migration-guide.md

 ## Migration process

-Below is a typical migration process that follows Microsoft's best practices guidance.
+The following is a typical migration process that follows Microsoft's best practices guidance:

 1. Select a small set of users for a pilot migration.
 The goals of the pilot are to validate the process, including performance and user communication, and to get a sample of user feedback.
 1. Run the pilot migration.
 Use an incremental migration method that runs in the background with no user impact.
 Follow this incremental migration with a cutover event in which you disable SharePoint Server team sites.
 Direct users to use the SharePoint environment.
 This method is preferred, as it reduces user impact.